the fp is travel-by

 Flying to Belarus

-Belarus’ national airline Belavia (www.belavia.by) offers direct flights from a number of destinations, including London, Amsterdam and Berlin.
-Other airlines flying to Belarus include Turkish Airlines (www.turkishairlines.com) and Ukraine International Airlines (www.flyuia.com).
-Direct flights to Moscow are regularly available with Belavia and Aeroflot (www.aeroflot.ru).
+Belarus' national airline Belavia (www.belavia.by) offers direct flights from a number of European destinations, including London Gatwick, Amsterdam and Paris.
+Other airlines flying to Belarus include Aeroflot, Air Baltic, Air China, Austrian Airlines, Etihad Airways, Finnair, Lot, Lufthansa and Ukraine International Airlines.

 The major airport is: Minsk National Airport.